-The Manager may recover from a Fund less than the actual class-specific operating expenses paid by the Manager, resulting in the Manager absorbing class-specific expenses.
 The Manager may also charge to a Fund less than the maximum management fee in footnote Maximum Chargeable Annual Management Fee Rates on the Statements of Comprehensive Income, resulting in the Manager waiving management fees.

-At its sole discretion, the Manager may stop absorbing class-specific operating expenses and/or waiving management fees at any time.
-Class-specific operating expenses absorbed and/or management fees waived by the Manager are disclosed on the Statements of Comprehensive Income.
+At its sole discretion, the Manager could stop waiving management fees at any time.
+Management fees waived by the Manager are disclosed on the Statements of Comprehensive Income.